Jennifer Yu (chess player): Playing style

 At the age of nine, Jennifer’s coach then saw promise in her chess.
 "Jennifer is really talented and has huge potential," said her coach to Jennifer's parents, who were moving to Ashburn, "you have to find her a coach."
 Since then, Jennifer's talent blossomed, and a wave of rating gain saw Jennifer's ranking shoot up, which coincided with her starting to improve her openings by memorizing specific move sequences.
 Her coach Larry Christiansen said, "Jennifer has all the key ingredients of a top player.
 She has great vision of the 64 squares, tactical alertness, superior memory, will to win, and, most especially, strong mental stamina.
 She will no doubt reach the grandmaster level if she stays with the game."

 Her win in the 2014 World Junior Championship impressed GM Benjamin Finegold, who noted, "I was most impressed with her last round game, where, after already clinching Gold, she simply crushed her opponent."
 He adds, "[the game] show[s] the class Jennifer has over the field.
 By avoiding theory and playing a purely positional game, she easily builds a winning advantage; I expect Jennifer will be a force to reckon with in many future US Women's Championships."
-His prediction will turn out to be true.
 In an interview after the 2014 World Junior Championship, Jennifer said, "I don't like giving away points."
 However, in contrast to her style just 3 years ago, she revealed that she didn't like to use scripted openings or planned attacks.
 "I can play any style I get into; I can play position or aggressive attacking," she said.

 In 2019, when Jennifer Yu scored 10/11 in the U.S. Women's Chess Championship, Jennifer Shahade, a two-time U.S. women's champion stated, "[Yu] blew the competition out of the water, her performance is one of the best I've ever seen; [the fact that Yu won] so many games against professional adults, as well as girls, is just really incredible."
 Shahade thought Yu was modest and hard-working and was as much a fighter as a tactician.
 She characterizes the teenager's chess as uncompromising, "If her opponent misses an opportunity, she pounces on it immediately; she never gives up."